mathjax/MathJax-docs/input/tex/extensions/autoload.rst

      tex: {packages: {'[+]': ['autoload']}}
    };

-Since the `autoload` extension is included in the combined components that contain the TeX input jax, it will already be in the package list.
+Since the `autoload` extension is included in the combined components that contain the TeX input jax, it will already be in the package list for those components.
 In that case, if you want to disable it, you can remove it:

 .. code-block:: javascript